Border Angels: Outreach activities

-Desert Water Drops
+Desert water drops

 Border Angels is best known for engaging in desert water drops, where volunteers venture out into the desert along the US/Mexico border and distribute plastic bottles containing water in areas that are thought to be migrant pathways.
 These trips are used to educate the public about immigration as well as prevent migrant deaths through dehydration.

-Day Labor Outreach
+Day labor outreach

 Border Angels volunteers and activists frequently visit day labor sites around San Diego county such as Home Depot where migrant workers congregate, and distribute food, water, clothing and advice regarding immigration services, legal rights and offer support.

-Immigration Advice and Advocacy
+Immigration advice and aAdvocacy

 Founder Enrique Morones is a regular guest on TV and radio talk shows to discuss immigration and human rights.

 Education

 Border Angels founder Enrique Morones is a frequent speaker at high schools and universities around the United States on issues such as migrant rights, migrant deaths, and immigration reform.
 He has conducted numerous public debates with immigration critics including talk-show hosts Bill O'Reilly and Lou Dobbs, Sheriff Joe Arpaio of Maricopa County, Arizona, and Dan Stein, president of the Federation for American Immigration Reform Washington, D.C., which advocates for reduced levels of immigration.
 He has appeared as a commentator and interview subject on numerous TV shows including the Today Show, Larry King and Spanish-language media, discussing immigration and migrant issues.

 In April 2011 he debated Maricopa County Sheriff Joe Arpaio.
 Morones urged humane treatment of immigrants regardless of their documentation and federal policy that would allow many of the undocumented to obtain a path to citizenship or resident status.
 Arpaio urged enforcement of existing laws.